Streetmage/ValidationKit/README.md

 # ValidationKit

-## Developed by Inostudio Solutions LLC
+## Developed by Inostudio Solutions

 ValidationKit is a framework for checking data input on various constrainsts